August 20

 - Striking out 14, Don Wilson pitches the Astros to a 3 - 1 win over the Phils.
 Greg Luzinski accounts for the lone Quaker run with a homer.
 Still without a win this year, Ken Reynolds absorbs his 11th loss.

 - The Angels score nine runs in the 4th inning but Detroit counters with eight runs in the 6th to win the wild affair, 11 - 9.
-Aurelio Rodriguez touches off the comeback with a double and ends the scoring with another extra base hit, a 3-run homer.
+Aurelio Rodriguez touches off the comeback with a double and ends the scoring with another extra base hit, a three-run homer.
 In between are six singles and a sac fly.

 - 1973 - In New York, the Reds score five runs in the 16th to beat the Mets, 8 - 3.
 Each team scores in the 13th.